-This company’s product is fun and exciting with colorful and edgy packaging.
-The person who designed the website made sure that those qualities come across on the brewery’s website.
+This company’s product is fun and exciting, with colorful and edgy packaging.
+The person who designed the website ensured those qualities come across on the brewery’s website.
 The artwork that welcomes visitors is funny and irreverent, immediately capturing the viewer’s attention.

-The pictures that accompany the story of the brewery and the introduction of the ATG team are also funny and compelling.
+The pictures accompanying the brewery’s story and the ATG team’s introduction are also funny and compelling.
 When you first look at the grid of photos, you see people in friendly smiling poses.
 But when you hover over the image, it turns into a wacky picture of the person.
-This is a great way to stay with the theme and introduce a lot of elements that will keep the viewer on your website.
+This is a great way to stay with the theme and introduce many elements to keep the viewer on your website.

 When you scroll down, you can see a link to their store.
 Each product comes in colorful packaging with the same quirky artwork.
-For example, click on a beer can or bottle, and it will lead you to the product description page.
+For example, click on a beer can or bottle, which will lead you to the product description page.

 The description of every beer is short, witty, yet informative.
-You really won’t get bored since the captions are exciting to the point that you’ll want to click on the other beers just to see what they wrote about it.
+You won’t get bored since the captions are exciting, so you’ll want to click on the other beers to see what they wrote about it.

-Another small yet impressive element that only the sharp-eyed visitors will notice is the background image for the products.
+Another small yet impressive element that only sharp-eyed visitors notice is the products’ background image.
 Whatever beer you click on, a monochromatic version of the artwork on the packaging will appear as the background image.